 Help shape the future of Morris County!
-Attend our Strategic Plan Public Meeting on 11/29.
+Fill out our survey.

 Hello and welcome to the Morris County Improvement Authority website.

 Since the Improvement Authority was established in 2002 by the Morris County Board of Chosen Freeholders, it has been providing municipalities, school districts and the county itself with innovative and cost effective methods of funding projects and saving tax dollars at the same time.

 By using the MCIA and the county’s AAA Bond rating to finance such projects as equipment and vehicle purchases or leasing and even school and municipal construction, local officials may be able to spend fewer dollars and thereby reduce the property tax burden on their residents.

 In its first 10 years, the Improvement Authority transacted more than $204 million worth of construction and refinancing loans for school districts and local governments in the county, saving them approximately $15.4 million in debt service as a result of pooling transactions.
 Of that, one-third, or nearly $5.3 million can be directly attributed to leveraging Morris County’s AAA bond rating to enhance the savings.